angrysky56/reflective-agent-architecture/RAA_AGENT.md

     - The user explicitly asks you to "take a nap", "sleep", or "consolidate memories".
     - You have completed a significant amount of complex work and want to "crystallize" your insights.
 - **Action**: Call `take_nap(epochs=1)`.
+- **Scaffolding**: Successful tools and patterns are synchronized to the Manifold, becoming "attractors" that guide future thought.
 - **CRITICAL**: Do not interpret "take a nap" as a command for *you* (the LLM) to stop generating or roleplay sleeping.
 It is a command to trigger the **System 2 Sleep Cycle**.
 Always use the tool.

 ## 7. Stereoscopic Regulation